 Apply for Medicaid.
 Anyone who applies for Medicaid can do so in person (by going to the local DFCS, health department or Social Security office), online at www.compass.ga.gov, or by requesting forms to be mailed to you that you can fill out at home.

 To apply for Medicaid, contact DFCS in your county.
 The DFCS office will take your application or help you find other places to apply, such as schools, hospitals or community centers near your home.

 If you think you are pregnant, contact your county health department, primary health care center or hospital.
 Call the Division of Public Health at 404-657-2700 to find out where to apply in your county.

 You may not need all of the following items, but the application process will move along more quickly if you have these kinds of documents:

-- Original or certified copy of your birth certification or other proof of identity and citizenship
+- Copy of your birth certificate or other proof of identity and citizenship

 - Social security number

 - Paycheck stubs or W-2 forms covering at least the last four weeks

 - Letters or forms that show your income from Social Security, SSI and all sources of income

 - Current health insurance policies, health insurance cards, etc.